duchoang/aws-scala/README.md

 Each AWS resource has a typedef setting the client to the appropriate AWS SDK client type. i.e. `S3Action`, `DynamoDBAction`, `CFAction`.
 Each resource also has an object that creates these actions e.g. `S3`, `DynamoDB` and `CloudFormation` objects.
 Where possible, we've created `scalaz` Tagged types to wrap primitive Strings.

+#### Using tagged types

+We use tagged types in quite a few places to make sure strings like bucket names and key names can't be accidentally mixed up.
+With changes to Scalaz 7.1 tagged types, we've added some auto-converters to unwrap tagged types.
+To access these, you will need to import the contents of companion objects of types e.g. `import Bucket._, S3Key._`

 #### DynamoDB table mapping

 To use the DynamoDB actions, you will need to provide a mapping between your data you want to save and something that the AWS SDK understands.